zulamit/zwallet/content/settings/misc.md

 2. When checked, your account balance will be hidden on the account page if your device is tilted forward or is put down
 3. When checked, sending coins require pin or biometrics authentication
+4. When checked, opening the app require pin or biometrics authentication

 ## Remarks